UpStride/tutorial/README.md

 If dockers are to be used, we recommend cloning the engine into this tutorials directory - this way the engine code will be available in the docker container with no alterations to the `makefile`.
 Alternatively, the engine code located under a different local path can be mounted in the docker using the `-v` argument in the `makefile`.
 Note: for the deep-complex-network example, the same applies to  classification-api code: it needs to either be cloned into this directory or mounted using the `-v` argument.

-To use the engine `PYTHONPATH=<local_path_to_upstride_engine>` needs to be appended before running the training scripts, e.g. `PYTHONPATH=/opt/upstride_engine python train.py`.
+To use the engine `PYTHONPATH=<local_path_to_upstride_engine>` needs to be prepended before running the training scripts, e.g. `PYTHONPATH=/opt/upstride_engine python train.py`.
 This is required so that you can correctly import upstride modules.

 Note: You can also set the `PYTHONPATH` to the <local_path_to_upstride_engine> by typing the line below in terminal:
 ```bash